jerbly/testevents/README.md

 # testevents

-A service to make it easier to create spans in some restricted environments.
+A service to make it easier to create Honeycomb spans in some restricted environments.
 Similar to [buildevents](https://github.com/honeycombio/buildevents/tree/main) but a simple RESTful server.
 This is useful when you can't execute a binary but need a way to open and close OpenTelemetry compatible spans.
 Low-code testing tools are a good use case.

 **testevents** wraps the Honeycomb [Create Events API](https://docs.honeycomb.io/api/tag/Events#operation/createEvents) with an in-memory store, keyed on `trace_id` and `span_id`.
 When you open a span you provide a TTL.
 If you don't close it in time, say your script crashed, it will "close" the span with an error stating that the TTL ran out.